 Everybody loses hair.
 It’s normal to shed about 50-100 hairs daily.
 Should you see bald spots or plenty of thinning, then you could be experiencing baldness.
 There are numerous reasons for hair loss.
 Individuals under a great deal of anxiety can observe noticeable hair loss.
 Some ailments and medical therapies can result in hair loss.

-A health condition known as hereditary baldness.
+A health condition is known as hereditary baldness.
 Approximately 80 million women and men from the United States have such a hair loss.

 - Male-pattern hair loss.

 - Androgenetic alopecia.

 Fortunately, most causes of baldness can Be treated or stopped.
 Anyone affected by hair loss should visit Dr. Harold F. Farber, MD.

 Causes of Hair Loss

 - Baldness may cause baldness, Bald spots, or complete hair loss.
 The photographs below a number of the various kinds of baldness.

 - Alopecia Areata: This disorder can cause complete baldness in otherwise healthy men and women.

 - Hereditary Hair reduction: In girls, hereditary baldness causes thinning that starts in the middle of the scalp.